-During the start-up sequence, the initializing screen will appear showing the software information, Figure 10.1a, then display the Home Menu, Section 10.2.
+During the start-up sequence, the initializing screen will appear showing the software information, Figure 10.1a.
+The fountains will activate and then a blow-out cycle will begin activating each Jets Pump for 1 minute each.
+After the cycle ends, the hot tub will display the Home Menu, Section 10.2.